Donkey and Goat

 Stone Crusher Skin Fermented Roussanne — Back to the top

-Pairing: With chewy tannins and the structure of a red wine, this wine goes in many directions.
+Tasting Note: “Stone fruit shines in this rendition of Stone Crusher both on the aromatics and palette.
+Our noses are also greeted with rose petals, navel oranges, cloves and cinnamon.
+Beyond its bright notes of fresh nectarine, dried apricots and white peaches, we also see some medium tannins showing through in notes of black tea and cement.
+The wine is satisfyingly dry and elegant without compromising its fruit-forward aromatics.
+We recommend it with watermelon + feta + mint salad and hot sausages off the grill.
+With chewy tannins and the structure of red wine, this wine goes in many directions.
 With pork, Vietnamese cuisine, winter vegetables and raw and cooked seafood to name a few.
 If you have the patience to wait, this wine will age slowly and beautifully.
-Tannins will integrate, revealing a depth and concentration with endless freshness.
+Tannins will integrate, revealing depth and concentration with endless freshness,” Tracey Brandt says.

 Ramato Pinot Gris— Back to the top